animatedmax/spring-data-geode/src/main/markdown/index.md

 Keep in mind that, when you use the new annotations, you can still use Java configuration or XML configuration.
-You can even combine all three approaches by using Spring’s [`@Import`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/Import.html) and [`@ImportResource`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html) annotations on a Spring `@Configuration` or `@SpringBootApplication` class.
-The moment you explicitly provide a bean definition that would otherwise be provided by Spring Data for Apache Geode using 1 of the annotations, the annotation-based configuration backs away.
+You can even combine all three approaches by using Spring's [`@Import`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/Import.html) and [`@ImportResource`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html) annotations on a Spring `@Configuration` or `@SpringBootApplication` class.
+The moment you explicitly provide a bean definition that would otherwise be provided by Spring Data for GemFire using 1 of the annotations, the annotation-based configuration backs away.

 </div>